ECC Pride Week

 COM - 204 (SOCIAL JUSTICE CENTER)

-Show off your best dance moves as we close out PRIDE Week with ECC's second annual ever PRIDE Prom!
+Show off your best dance moves as we close out PRIDE Week with ECC's third annual PRIDE Prom!
 Come dressed to impress and celebrate your PRIDE.